Use code 'EarlyBird'

 Itinerary Download PDF

 Arrive at any time.
+There are no planned activities until the Welcome Meeting in the evening.
 This tour begins and ends in La Paz, and the nearest airport is El Alto International Airport (LPB).
-Due to the potential for flight delays or cancellations, we recommend that you plan to arrive in South America at least a day in advance.
-This will also give you time to rest and adjust to any time difference.
-We can book extra hotel nights for you in La Paz before and/or after the trip.
-Hotel Check-in and Welcome Meeting Please note that check-in at the hotel is usually around 2:00-3:00 p.m.
-There are no planned activities until an intro meeting around 6:00 or 7:00 p.m., usually in the hotel lobby.
-Check for a sign or ask at the reception desk about the exact time and location of the group meeting.
-Please make every effort to arrive in time for this meeting.
-If you are delayed and will arrive late, please inform us.
-Your tour leader will then leave you a message at the front desk informing you of where and when to meet up tomorrow.
+Consider arriving 1-2 days early to explore the city, adjust to the time zone, and buffer against flight delays.
+We can book extra hotel nights for you before the trip.
+Hotel Check-in and Welcome Meeting Hotel check-in is normally between 2-3pm.
+Check with reception for the exact time and location of the group welcome meeting, typically between 6-7pm.
+Please make every effort to attend this meeting.
+If you're running late, send a message in the group WhatsApp or call the emergency number on your trip voucher so your tour leader can let you know where and when to meet the group.
 After the meeting, you might choose to get dinner at a nearby restaurant with your traveling companions and your tour leader to further get to know one another.
 La Paz, which lies between 10,650 and 13,250 feet above sea level, is the world’s highest national capital.
 We recommend taking it easy for the first 24 hours, as physical activity can exacerbate symptoms of altitude sickness.
 See our optional activities list further below for suggested activities in La Paz.
-Joining Instructions The easiest way to get from Alto International Airport to the center of La Paz, where the hotel is located, is via taxi, and the drive is spectacular.
-You can order a taxi (approximately $8 USD) from an official uniformed taxi driver.
-The trip takes approximately 30 minutes and is very scenic.
-The money exchange desk at the airport is open 9:00 a.m. to 7:00 p.m.
-Accommodation: Hotel Las Brisas (or similar) * For the actual hotel your specific departure will be using, please check your voucher.

 This morning, you are free to explore La Paz before boarding an afternoon flight to Sucre.
-Once in Sucre, you might choose to explore the beautiful colonial city or go hiking in the surrounding area.
+Once in Sucre, explore the city with your CEO.
 See our optional activities list below for other suggested activities in Sucre.
 Sucre is considered Bolivia’s most beautiful city and the symbolic heart of the nation.
 It was here that independence from Spain was first proclaimed.
 While La Paz is now the seat of the federal government and treasury, Sucre is recognized in the constitution as the nation’s capital.
 Approximate travel time: 1 hr by plane Accommodation: Hotel Independencia (or similar) Meals included: Breakfast

 There's plenty to see and do in Sucre, and we want to make sure that you have some time to take it all in.
 Today, feel free to relax or try optional activities like hiking, mountain biking, or visiting the Textile Cooperative.
 Your tour leader has more ideas if you need them.
 Just ask!
 You might enjoy a visit to the Tarabuco market where indigenous groups from the surrounding area gather every Sunday to sell their goods.
 It offers a glimpse into daily Bolivian life and the diversity of its people.
 Accommodation: Hotel Independencia (or similar) Meals included: Breakfast